seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab06-Design-and-deploy-a-hub-and-spoke-network-solution-including-load-balancer/LabExercise-4.md

 ## Exercise 4: Create a hub and spoke connectivity configuration and Deploy the connectivity configuration

+In this exercise, you are going to implement a hub-spoke network pattern where the hub virtual network acts as a central point of connectivity to many spoke virtual networks.
+The spoke virtual networks connect with the hub and can be used to isolate workloads.
-In this Exercise, you will have:
+In this exercise, you will have:

   + Task 1: Create a hub and spoke connectivity configuration
   + Task 2: Deploy the connectivity configuration